mihai-dulgheru/pdf-to-excel-extractor/README.md

 - Multi-file distribution for better performance and easier updates
 - Optimized code with level 2 optimization
 - No console window (runs in windowed mode only)
-- UPX compression enabled for smaller file size
+- UPX compression is enabled for a smaller file size
 - Stripped binaries for reduced size

 ## Usage